cristianvasquez/HES-Agent/readme.md

 A typical reasoning operation combines data with rules and a query.
 The results are then serialized in [Json-LD](https://json-ld.org) to be consumed by applications.
 An agent might also expose their knowledge artifacts and features through the URLs.

+Other things can be specified directly in the json, such as queries to REST endpoints or rendering an application

 # Current operations